Houston Motorcycle Accident Attorney

 It’s also important for all motorcycle owners to remember that poor maintenance or defective products can cause motorcycle accidents.
 For example, if a mechanic performs subpar work on a motorcycle and assures the owner the bike is safe to ride, the mechanic could absorb liability for a later accident if an investigation discovers that the mechanic’s poor work caused the accident.
 When a defective product causes injuries and other damages, the injured party can pursue a product liability claim against the manufacturer.

-Call for a free consultation today.
+Call for a free consultation today with one of our accident attorneys.
 We never charge a fee until we win your case.
-Don’t compromise your rights to recover the compensation you need and deserve by waiting to act.
-We will listen to your concerns and answer your questions.
+Don’t compromise your rights to recover the fair compensation you need and deserve by waiting to act.
+We will listen to your concerns and answer all questions relating to your motorcycle accident case.